 Instructions to Authors

-The Caspian Journal of Internal Medicine, CJIM, is a peer-reviewed internal medicine publication, scheduled to appear quarterly as a means for scientific information exchange in international medical societies.
-The journal specifically welcomes contributions relevant to the Eastern and other countries in the world and publishes biomedical experiences and clinical investigations on basic sciences and clinical medicine.
+The Caspian Journal of Internal Medicine (CJIM) is a peer-reviewed internal medicine publication, scheduled to appear quarterly as a means of scientific information exchange in international medical societies.
+The journal specifically welcomes contributions relevant to the eastern and other countries in the world and publishes biomedical experiences and clinical investigations on basic sciences and clinical medicine.

 Online Submission Procedure

-Authors are required to submit the following manuscript information online using Online Manuscripts.
+Corresponding author is required to submit the following manuscript information:

 Definition of Authorship

-Authors are required to disclose all relevant financial support and potential conflicts of interest in their cover letter, within the manuscript, and on the copyright transfer agreement form.
-If there are no financial disclosures from any authors, this should be stated as well.
+Authors are required to disclose all relevant financial support and potential conflicts of interest in their main file of the article.
 In addition, authors have an ethical responsibility to ensure all research discussed in their work is credible and data are accurate prior to publication.